 Vamp - The vamp is the front half between your toes and ankle that can cover your foot or show toe cleavage.
 For example, the barely there vamp of a strappy sandal and the high vamp of a brogue.

 Shank - Just below the insole, the shank is the support that runs inside the bottom of the shoe to help keep its structure.
-Often made of metal - particularly in high heels or stilettos – since it’s also the part of the shoe that bears the most weight.
+Often made of metal - particularly in high heels or stilettos – it’s also the part of the shoe that bears the most weight.

 Heel Breast - The Heel Breast is the inner length of the heel that is facing forward – like the classically gold painted side of a Rupert Sanderson heel.

 Top piece - Also known as a ‘heel cap’ or ‘top lift’, this is the last part at the bottom of the heel that is in direct contact with the ground.
-This part of the shoe weathers the worst of the wear, and it’s in everyone’s best interest to replace these regularly.
+This part of the shoe weathers the worst of the wear, and it’s in everyone’s best interest to have these replaced regularly.